Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: Preliminary

 For a $U$ generated from a randomly sampled circuit,

-one calculates the theoretical distribution of outputs $q_U(x) \equiv |\braket{x|U|0}|^{2}$ on classical computers, and labels an output $x$ as heavy, if its probability $p_{U}(x)$ is greater than the median of the distribution.
-We denote the set of heavy outputs as $X_U$, which contains $2^{N-1}$ elements.
-The HOP $H_U$ is then defined as the summation of the probabilities of all heavy outputs:
+one calculates the theoretical distribution of outputs $q_U(x) \equiv |\braket{x|U|0}|^{2}$ on classical computers, and labels an output $x$ as heavy, if its probability $p_{x}(U)$ is greater than the median of the distribution.
+The HOP $H(U)$ is then defined as the summation of the probabilities of all heavy outputs: